 World’s First International Peace Park

 This jagged edge mountain region in northwestern Montana is one of the first international parks in the world.
-With goals to commemorate friendship, a common boundary, and numerous resources; the United States and Canada joined together to create Waterton-Glacier International Peach Park.
+With goals to commemorate friendship, a common boundary, and numerous resources; the United States and Canada joined together to create Waterton-Glacier International Peace Park.

 The Rocky Mountains of Montana’s Glacier is the nation’s tenth national park and was designated as an International Peace Park World Heritage Site in 1995.
 Its diversity characteristics are so vast, that every change of season it comes alive.
 The park’s lowest elevation is at 3,150 feet at the Middle and North Forks of the Flathead River.
 The summit at Mount Cleveland is at the highest elevation reaching 10, 479 feet.